sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     headroom_type   = "static" / "dynamic"  ; Optional.
 Whether the profile is dynamically calculated or user configured.
                                             ; Default value is "static"
     profile         = reference to BUFFER_PROFILE object
-                                            ; Exists only when headroom_type is "static" ; For "dynamic" headroom_type the profile isn't required in CONFIG_DB.
+                                            ; When headroom_type is "static", the profile should contains all headroom information.
+                                            ; When it's "dynamic", the profile should only contain dynamic_th.
 ```

 ##### Initialization